lunes, 14 de junio de 2021

 by Thomas Malory.
 New York, 1922.
 Scanned by David Pape. {{PD-US}}

 Through the years, there was a marked trend to take as true, some of those doubtful facts.
-It lead to a lack of credibility, of not a few historian and chroniclers.
+It leads to a lack of credibility, of not a few historian and chroniclers.
 Despite the problem and limitation this situation means, for the study of many ancient sources, paradoxically, it adds a lot of interest to those themes...
 There is something undeniable, in that diffuse historic-legendary zone, has its origin and nourish, a very exciting literary genre, such as the Historical Novel.

 Let's travel to the past, to the encounter of some events and characters, which might leave us full of questions...